-Lynne Saint (Committee Chair) is a Certified Practicing Accountant (FCPA) who throughout her career has worked at senior levels in the areas of finance, internal auditing, corporate governance, enterprise risk and supply chain project management.
-Further details regarding director qualifications and experience are set out on pages 57 to 61 in the Annual Report.
+Lynne Saint (Committee Chair) is a Certified Practicing Accountant (FCPA) who throughout her career has worked at senior levels in the areas of finance, internal auditing, corporate governance and enterprise risk..
+Further details regarding director qualifications and experience are set out on pages 64 to 67 in the Annual Report.